-A healthy yet incredibly silky and creamy take on ranch, with a deep umami kick from the miso.
-Get the Miso-Tofu Ranch recipe.
+A healthy yet incredibly silky and creamy take on ranch, this relies on a base of blended cashews.
+Get the Vegan Ranch Dressing recipe.

 Perfect for skewers, spring rolls, or even cold noodles, you can combine everything in a food processor instead of whisking—and even replace the store-bought peanut butter with fresh roasted peanuts and grind them in the food processor yourself, along with the other ingredients.
 Get the Peanut Dipping Sauce recipe.